denisyukphp/tmpfile-manager/docs/index.md

 $eventDispatcher = new EventDispatcher();
 ```

-`TmpFileManagerStartEvent::class` is fired when TmpFileManager constructing.
-Here deferred purge handler and garbage collector are register.
-This event haven't access to temp files:
+`TmpFileManagerStartEvent::class` is fired when TmpFileManager is constructed:

 ```php
 $eventDispatcher->addListener(TmpFileManagerStartEvent::class, function (TmpFileManagerStartEvent $startEvent) {